Violation of no signaling in higher order quantum measure theories: Sorkin's generalization of quantum measure theory

-One approach to studying variants of QM is via the post-quantum framework of generalized probability theories \cite{gpt} or considering the properties of correlations shared between two or more observers \cite{mag06}.
-In another approach due to Sorkin \cite{sorkin}, and actively under study \cite{UBE11,Nie13}, QM is placed within a hierarchy of probability measure theories, whose members can be distinguished operationally using a generalization of Young's double slit experiment \cite{sorkin}.
-In such an experiment, one assigns a probability measure to a set of pathways belonging to a particle being detected at a given point on the screen.
+In such an experiment as envisaged by Sorkin, one assigns a probability measure to a set of pathways belonging to a particle being detected at a given point on the screen.
 For example, consider the double slit experiment, with slits $A$ and $B$, in which one or both slits may be left open.
 For any point on the screen, we can write down the three quantities $P(A \wedge B), P(A), P(B)$, representing the probability of detection with both slits being open, with only slit $A$ open and with only slit $B$ open, respectively.
 Here `$\wedge$' is the Boolean \texttt{AND} operator.
 For quantum probability, the interference term:

 is non-vanishing, i.e., the 2-sum rule $I_2(A,B)=0$, fails \cite{sorkin}, meaning that probabilities with individual slits being open are not additive.

 On the other hand, the quantum mechanical Born rule satisfies the 3-sum rule, in that the three-term interference